Semiclassical picture of the Heisenberg spin glass in two dimensions: from weak localization to hydrodynamics: Abstract

 \section{Abstract}

 The two-dimensional Heisenberg spin-glass model is investigated by means of a semiclassical expansion around classical states.
 At leading order, we obtain an effective quadratic spin-wave Hamiltonian and study the localization properties of its spectrum and eigenfunctions.
 We find that the nature of the spin-wave excitations, whether they are hydrodynamic or localized modes, depends crucially on the relevance/irrelevance -- in the renormalization group sense -- of the correlations induced by the underlying classical order in the spin-wave Hamiltonian matrix elements: low-energy excitations around magnetically ordered states are delocalized, whereas those around spin-glass ordered states are localized, albeit weakly.
-Remarkably, in the magnetically ordered case, spin-wave delocalization is robust with respect to the presence of disorder, even in two spatial dimensions.
 We interpret this phenomenology by relating the spontaneous breaking of spin-rotation symmetry in the original Heisenberg model to the symmetry and universality class of the resulting quadratic spin-wave Hamiltonian.
 We conjecture that the hydrodynamic picture can be recovered through the inclusion of interactions among the spin-wave excitations at higher order in the semiclassical expansion, favoring the onset of ergodic behavior.